oriyari2/dotNet5785_3252_1013/README.md

 $ We add Thread Safe full Lazy Initialization bonus- 2 points$

-in volunteerImplemenation of BO we decided to let the system delete a volunteer just if he do not have a call in program, becouse otherwise even if he never treated a call but now he has a call in progress when we delete the volunteer it will create problemswith the current call
+in volunteerImplemenation of BO we decided to let the system delete a volunteer just if he do not have a call in program, because otherwise even if he never treated a call but now he has a call in progress when we delete the volunteer it will create problemswith the current call

 in volunteerManager of BO we wrote a functions for each field that need check,that include every check he need include numbers etc.